martinstofko219/word_game/README.md

-# word_game
+# Word Game

-A new Flutter project.
+A simple word game app built with Flutter as part of an online Flutter course.

 ## Getting Started